Shishir-rmv/just-jump/README.md

 # Just-Jump

 ## Hack UMass 2018
+This project was developed as part of "HackUmass VI" Hackathon.

 ### Purpose:
 Simple.
 We just wanted to improve quality of living, primarily by increasing fitness awareness.
 We know how well you used your gym yearly membership a few days following New Year’s day, and we have just what you need to incinerate those calories while jumping about with child-like joy!
 Just Jump is a running platformer game with a twist.
 You don’t leap across chasms by swiping on your phone – Instead, you take the leap yourselves!
 Worry not though, just jump whenever and wherever you feel like it.